gomex/stone_devops_challenge/README.md

 - You must create a Jenkins job that will deploy your app.
 - You might want to use Docker to run your application, if you choose this way it will be a plus, we like containers ;)

-Once you finish, you must email us to challenge@stone.com.br with the following information:
+Once you have finished, you must send an email to challenge@stone.com.br with the following information:
 - Jenkins URL with user and password (we might want to take a look in your job).
 - Published app URL.